 \begin{itemize} \item Constrain {\em a priori}, the expected proportion of activated voxels.
-Importantly, {\em we do not constrain the actual proportion of activated voxels in a particular study.} \item Promote spatial contiguity and context in the detected activation. \end{itemize} It is common to address the latter goal through the use of smoothing or through Markov Random Field priors such as the Ising model~\citep{genovese00,smithandfahrmeir07}, however, this has not been successfully coupled with the first objective that places a limit on the {\em a priori} expected proportion of activated voxels.
+Importantly, this means {\em we do not strictly constrain the actual proportion of activated voxels in a particular study}, but rather, {\em we constrain the expected proportion of active voxels} to reflect our prior beliefs. \item Promote spatial contiguity and context in the detected activation so that activated voxels occur in clusters. \end{itemize} It is common to address the latter goal through the use of smoothing or through other devices such as a spatial mixture model~\citep{hartvigandjensen00}, Markov Random Field priors such as the Ising model~\citep{genovese00,smithandfahrmeir07}, empirical Bayesian methods~\citep{fristonetal02a,fristonetal02b} or Bayesian hierarchical modeling~\citep{bowmanetal08,ahnetal11}: however, these approaches have not been successfully coupled with our first objective that places a limit on the {\em a priori} expected proportion of activated voxels.
 Our approach postulates a mixture model for the distribution of the $p$-value of the test statistic at each voxel -- the first mixture component represents the inactive voxels and has mixing proportion set to be no less than the {\em a priori} expected proportion of inactive voxels.
-Spatial contiguity in the detected activation is encouraged through a practical penalty term added to the negative loglikelihood function.
-Our showcase application for this paper, introduced in Section~\ref{sec:data}, lays out the challenges in accurately detecting activation in a sports imagination experiment, illustrating both the need and value of our methodology because of its implications in moving fMRI to improve treatment and therapy, especially of patients in persistent vegetative state (PVS).
+Spatial contiguity in the detected activation is encouraged through a practical penalty term added to the loglikelihood function.
+Our showcase application, introduced in Section~\ref{sec:data}, lays out the challenges in accurately detecting activation in a sports imagination experiment, illustrating both the need and value of our methodology because of its implications in moving fMRI to improve treatment and therapy of, for example, persistent vegetative state (PVS) patients.